CintiaG/MuPET-Flow/help.md

 Sorry, we are in construction...

+### Recent updates.

+**April 12, 2024:** Significant change in histogram calculation: All files are now converted to histograms ranging from 0 to 1000, as opposed to using the bin scale of the instrument.
+This modification enables quicker processing of files from newer instruments capable of storing data in larger bin sizes.

 ### Known issues

 * App works deletes `.fcs` and `.FCS` extensions from files names, and removes everything after a space to generate the sample name.
 If after this previous process duplicated names are generated, the app will crash, thus it is better to name the files with unique names